-Any combination of Windows NT/Windows 2000 servers and Enterprise/Modular Storage RAID Array Fibre Channel Storage Systems can be configured on the StorageWorks Fibre Channel switch providing that the following rules are met:
+Any combination of Windows 2000 Datacenter servers and Enterprise/Modular Storage RAID Array Fibre Channel Storage Systems can be configured on the StorageWorks Fibre Channel switch providing that the following rules are met:

-- A maximum of 8 Windows NT/Windows 2000 servers can have access to one Enterprise/Modular Storage RAID Array HSG80 controller port.
+- A maximum of 8 Windows 2000 Datacenter servers can have access to one Enterprise/Modular Storage RAID Array HSG80 controller port.
 Five or more servers (up to 8) connected to one HSG80 controller port is considered an Extended Configuration.
 See the note below for more information concerning an Extended Configuration. - There are no limits of Enterprise/Modular Storage RAID Array on a Fibre Channel Storage Switch when configured in Transparent Failover mode.
-A maximum of four Enterprise/Modular Storage RAID Array s (with one HSG80 controller pair) can be configured on the Fibre Channel switch when configured in multiple-bus failover mode and using Secure Path V2.2. - The maximum number of FC HBAs per server is 4 (or total allowed in the server if less than 4.) - 500 meters per optical cable segment, 1 kilometer distance between server and storage.
+A maximum of four Enterprise/Modular Storage RAID Arrays (with one HSG80 controller pair) can be configured on the Fibre Channel switch when configured in multi-bus failover mode and using Secure Path V3.1 or later. - The maximum number of FC HBAs per server is 4 (or total allowed in the server if less than 4.) - 500 meters per optical cable segment, 1 kilometer distance between server and storage.

-NOTE: Extended Configuration - If you configure 5 or more (up to 8) Windows NT/Windows 2000 servers for access to a single HSG80 controller host port on an Enterprise/Modular Storage RAID Array Fibre Channel storage system, you must select the "Extended Configuration" check box in the StorageWorks Fibre Channel Software Setup utility custom installation setup.
-Each Windows NT/Windows 2000 server that comprises this configuration must have the option selected.
+NOTE: Extended Configuration-If you configure 5 or more (up to 8) Windows 2000 Datacenter servers for access to a single HSG80 controller host port on an Enterprise/Modular Storage RAID Array Fibre Channel storage system, you must select the Extended Configuration check box in the StorageWorks Fibre Channel Software Setup utility custom installation setup.
+Each Windows 2000 Datacenter server that is part of this configuration must have the option selected.

-Figure C-7 shows two Windows NT/Windows 2000 Clusters configured on a Fibre Channel Switch.
+Figure 3 shows two Windows 2000 Datacenter Clusters configured on a Fibre Channel Switch.
 Three Enterprise/Modular Storage RAID Arrays configured in transparent failover mode are also connected to the switch.
 Each cluster has access to each Enterprise/Modular Storage RAID Array via storage access control primitives.

-Figure C-7: Two Windows NT/Windows 2000 Clusters - Fibre Channel Switch
+Figure C-3: Two Windows 2000 Datacenter clusters-Fibre Channel switch